Oldham County is named for William Oldham, who was a colonel in the American Revolution and who lived from 1753 to 1791.

 Style: Modern Colonial Revival

 Description: The building faces south and is a two story light red colored brick and concrete structure.
-The building is located north of the courthouse.
+The building is located on landscaped grounds in the center of La Grange to the north of the courthouse.
 The south front has a large portico with four columns rising to a pediment at the roof line.
 The recessed entrance is framed with white colored wood.
 The roof is hipped.
 An addition was constructed on the north side in 2001 to 2003.
 The architect was Nolan & Nolan and the contractor was Morel Construction Company, Inc.

 Photos taken 2007 and 2018